yortem/chrome-stremio-imdb/README.md

 ## What it does

 Add a Stremio button to various sites.
 The button opens the movie\series page on Stremio.
-On some sites, there's an export button that export list to be used on [journey.co.il/stremio/](https://www.journey.co.il/stremio) in order to create a catalog.
+On some sites, there's an export button that export lists to be used on [journey.co.il/stremio/](https://www.journey.co.il/stremio) in order to create a catalog.

 The plugin works on Chrome and on Firefox